 Some traditional Yoga teacher training courses have the Bhagavad Gita (Song of The Blessed Lord) as part of the program.
 This seems practical within Raja, Jnana, Bhakti, and Karma Yoga.
 However, the deeper aspects of this Holy Scripture may be lost on instructor candidates who pursue Yogic knowledge only for physical mastery.
-Therefore, today’s interns learning how to become a Hatha Yoga instructor may not be reading ancient texts to expand their knowledge.
+Those who focus on Yoga primarily as an exercise do not have a deep interest in ancient texts or Yogic philosophy.
+This is why Hatha teacher interns may only skim the surface of Yogic philosophy.
+Therefore, today’s interns, learning how to become a Hatha Yoga instructor, may not be reading any ancient texts to expand their knowledge.

 The Bhagavad Gita is a literary masterpiece, which points us toward a permanent reality in an ever changing world.
 There are many hidden facets within the writings, but the value of living a life with purpose and meaning is part of the lesson.
 We must realize it is our personal responsibility to make truth a permanent fixture within our being, rather than expect it from others.